szalansky/beaker-notebook/privacy/index.md

 **We may share information for other reasons we may describe to you.**

+<a id="choices"> </a>

 ###You have certain choices about our marketing and tracking tools.
 **You can opt out of receiving our marketing emails.**  To stop receiving our promotional emails, simply use the opt-out or unsubscribe method provided in emails you receive from us.

 **You can control cookies and tracking tools.**  Your browser may give you the ability to control cookies.
 How you do so depends on the type of cookie.
 Certain browsers can be set to reject browser cookies.
-To control flash cookies, which we may use on certain websites from time to time, you can go here.
+To control flash cookies, which we may use on certain websites from time to time, you can go [here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).
 Why?
 Because flash cookies cannot be controlled through your browser settings.
 If you block cookies on your browser, certain features on our sites may not work.
 Options you select are browser and device specific.
 And, if you block or delete cookies, not all of the tracking that we have described in this policy will stop.
 You can also opt-out of our usage tracking, and opt-out of Google Analytics tracking, depending on where the tracking occurs.
 You can opt-out of our usage tracking and Google Analytics tracking, which occurs within the Beaker software, by going to “Settings” and toggling off “Track anonymous usage info,” or selecting “No, don’t track” whenever a dialog box provides you with such an option.
 To opt-out of Google Analytics tracking which occurs when you visit our website(s), please see the section below.

-**You can control Google Analytics.** Website visitors that don’t want their visit data reported by the Google Analytics JavaScript can install the Google Analytics opt-out browser add-on.
+**You can control Google Analytics.** Website visitors that don’t want their visit data reported by the Google Analytics JavaScript can install the [Google Analytics opt-out browser add-on](http://support.google.com/analytics/bin/answer.py?answer=181881&hl=en).
 This add-on instructs the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) to prohibit sending visit information to Google Analytics.
 Learn more about the Google Analytics opt-out browser add-on.
 The Google Analytics opt-out browser add-on does not prevent data or information from being sent to the website itself or in other ways to web analytics services.

 **Do Not Track.**  Some browsers have a “Do Not Track” feature that lets you tell websites that you do not want to have your online activities tracked.
 These features are not yet uniform, so we are not currently set up to respond to those signals.